Clinical Supervising Attorney & Lecturer in Law, Religious Liberty Clinic, Stanford Law School

 Stanford Law School welcomes applicants for the Clinical Supervising Attorney and Lecturer in Law ("CSA") position in its Religious Liberty Clinic (“RLC”)—the only full-time law-school clinic in the country dedicated to teaching students in and through litigation in that field, and a leader of programs founded in its image at other elite law schools across the country.
 As a member of the RLC, the CSA will not only join the core team of this landmark program but will also become part of the thriving clinical community at Stanford where, together with the faculty and staff, he or she will represent clients and train students at one of the nation’s top institutions for legal scholarship and education.

-The RLC is one eleven clinics comprising the Mills Legal Clinic—the “law firm” under which Stanford’s clinical program is housed.
+The RLC is one of eleven clinics comprising the Mills Legal Clinic—the “law firm” under which Stanford’s clinical program is housed.
 The RLC launched in August 2012, and has become a cherished fixture at the law school.
 The Stanford clinical program is unique in that students participate in a clinic on a full-time basis; the clinic is the only course a student takes during the term of enrollment.
 The Mills Legal Clinic occupies an entire floor in an award-winning campus building opened shortly before the RLC’s launch.

 The RLC focuses on developing professional skills in a dynamic way.
 Specifically, its students are introduced to the “real practice of law” through supervised representation of a diverse group of clients in disputes arising from a wide range of beliefs and practices, and in a variety of settings.
 A typical project might involve a prisoner facing obstacles to religious observance; a small church, synagogue, or mosque with zoning challenges; or an employee facing religious discrimination in the workplace.
 Students learn and apply the laws affecting religious liberty, and are taught to counsel individual or institutional clients and litigate on their behalf with excellence, professionalism, and maturity.